 So the only question remains, do you have Grit for your business?
 Can Grit be learned?
 Duckworth is adamant that we can, and that although our education system has somewhat deprived us of such learnings, we can do something about it.
 But where do we start?

 Well, here is a selection of 11 of the 26 Lombardi rules to start with:

 Are you going to allow your life to be controlled by the crush of daily activities, or will you live your life according to a purpose?

 Goals built on half-truths are almost certain to fail when push comes to shove.
 If you can’t act on your convictions in crunch time, then success is out of the question.

 3. Think big picture

-Link goals to vision, and be prepared to change with competitive environment.
+Link goals to vision, and be prepared to change with a competitive environment.
 Never be swayed by minor setbacks.